TnTech-ECE/S25_Team2_MyCapstoneProject/Detailed Design: Sensors and Battery Pack.md

 --
 *additionally we would like,
 --Keep the dimensions similar to the Zero Motor's battery -- this may not be possible.
+--Keep the price of the project at a reasonable level, below $10,000 for this detailed design.

 <h3> Sensors and Battery Cells Integration </h3>
 The battery cells and sensors are embeded in the accumulator behind a layer of insulation that hooks up to an isolation relay and outputs a steady low power voltage for the low powered systems and a high power voltage which can be turned off by the battery management system (BMS).